abgnpr/BlueMug/README.md

-It comprises a set of batch and python scripts containing commands which automate the various tasks that a coder (the learner/beginner in this case) needs to get done, right from the point of creating a source file to its successful compilation and execution (including all intermediate and iterated steps and requirements).
+It comprises a set of batch and python scripts containing commands which automate the various tasks that a coder (the learner/beginner in this case) needs to get done, right from the point of creating a source file to its successful compile and execution (including all intermediate and iterated steps and requirements).

 Uses (for compiling and runtime support)